karunya552004/karunya552004/README.md

 - 😄 Pronouns:She/Her.
 I value inclusivity and respect for all individuals.

-- 📄 Know more about me :[Karunya A (resume).pdf](https://github.com/user-attachments/files/16836298/Karunya.A.resume.pdf)
+- 📄 Know more about me :(https://drive.google.com/file/d/1BF9nkMLLL1mG7a5n2BN4UXKPSRstbbke/view)